2020 JCCP Student Innovation Fund Grantees Announced!

 Wesleyan students aim to deepen their impact on campus and beyond…

-The Jewett Center for Community Partnerships is pleased to announce the inaugural grantees of the JCCP Student Innovation Fund.
+The Jewett Center for Community Partnerships is pleased to announce the initial spring grantees of the JCCP Student Innovation Fund.

 Students from a range of majors and interests – all with shared interests in utilizing resources in innovative ways to positively impact the greater Middletown community – applied to this fund.
 The Student Innovation Fund provides up to $750 for spring OR summer projects that prioritize: